From the UConn Foundation's Our Moment newsletter (September-October 2012)

 The Maynards' recent gift will support the creation of a new student lounge in the Young Building, which is undergoing a $15-million renovation to improve nearly every facet of the almost 60-year-old building and give it LEED-certified status as a "green" building in terms of energy use and environmental impact.
 The Maynards say that supporting the lounge space is a natural extension of their past gifts to create scholarships in the College.

 "It's a cliché, but today's agriculture students are our future, and we feel that we have to do everything we can to support them," Don says.
 "Through the scholarship, we have had the chance to meet students who have benefited greatly from what is really a relatively small amount of money, and we still hear from several of them even after they're left UConn.
 "I hope the lounge becomes a place for students and faculty to meet, work and relax in a less-formal setting, share knowledge and information, and improve agriculture for all of us tomorrow."

-To support the College of Agriculture and Natural Resources, please contact the Foundation's development department.
+To support the College of Agriculture, Health and Natural Resources, please contact the Foundation's development department.

 Follow the UConn Foundation...